ropensci/fellingdater/inst/paper/paper.md

-The function `read_fh()` is an extension to the `dplR::read.fh()` function and allows to read .fh ([format Heidelberg](https://www.treeringsociety.org/resources/SOM/Brewer_Murphy_SupplementaryMaterial.pdf)) files of ring widths (both in decadal, half-chrono and chrono format) [@brewer2011].
-The function is focused on retrieving information found in the HEADER fields of the .fh files, that often harbour essential information necessary to establish a well informed estimate of the felling date.
+The function `read_fh()` is an extension to the `dplR::read.fh()` function and allows to read .fh ([format Heidelberg](https://www.treeringsociety.org/resources/SOM/Brewer_Murphy_SupplementaryMaterial.pdf)) files of ring widths (in decadal, half-chrono or chrono format) [@brewer2011].
+The function is focused on extracting information found in the HEADER fields of the .fh files, which often harbour essential information necessary for establishing a well informed estimate of the felling date.
 The `read_fh()` function retrieves the information from the HEADER fields and lists the items as attributes to the ring-width measurements.
 The `fh_header()`function facilitates easy conversion to a